Rosalie E. Wahl: Identifying women candidates

-Along with the Minnesota Women's Political Caucus, Minnesota Women Lawyers was determined to identify qualified women.
-MWL formed a committee and sent a questionnaire to all women lawyers asking if they would be willing to serve on boards or on the bench.
-Wahl had never practiced before a woman judge and did not send her questionnaire back for two years.
-Finally, she decided "well, you know, there comes a point when if you're urging the appointment of women, you just have to put up or shut up.
-So then I decided, yeah.
-I said yes."

-Judith L. Oakes chaired Minnesota Women Lawyers' endorsement committee and it winnowed a list of eighteen names to seven (Doris Huspeni, Phyllis Gene Jones, Roberta Levy, Delores Orey, Susanne Sedgwick, Esther Tomljanovich, and Rosalie Wahl).
-Wahl was also on lists that the Minnesota Women's Political Caucus and DFL Feminist Caucus submitted to Governor Perpich.
+Judith L. Oakes chaired Minnesota Women Lawyers' endorsement committee and it winnowed a list of eighteen names to seven (Doris Huspeni, Phyllis Gene Jones, Roberta Levy, Delores Orey, Susanne C. Sedgwick, Esther Tomljanovich, and Rosalie Wahl).
+Wahl was also on lists that the Minnesota Women's Political Caucus and DFL Feminist Caucus submitted to Governor Rudy Perpich.
 University of Minnesota law professor Roberta Levy and Hennepin Municipal Judge Diana Murphy were ultimately the other two finalists.
 (Levy later became the first woman Hennepin County District chief judge while Murphy was the first woman appointed to the federal bench from Minnesota and was later the first woman appointee to the Eighth Circuit of the U.S. Court of Appeals the least gender diverse of all the circuit courts).

 Appointment to the Minnesota Supreme Court

-When President Carter nominated Senator Mondale's former law partner and associate justice of the Minnesota Supreme Court, Harry MacLaughlin, to the federal bench, Minneapolis Star reporter Gwen Jones wrote a front-page column reminding the governor and all readers of his promise.
-Governor Perpich did not name his appointee as the news of MacLaughlin's elevation broke.
-Instead, he announced he would appoint a yet-to-be identified woman.
+When President Carter nominated Senator Walter Mondale's former law partner and associate justice of the Minnesota Supreme Court, Harry MacLaughlin, to the federal bench, Minneapolis Star reporter Gwenyth Jones wrote a front-page column reminding the governor and all readers of his promise.
+Rather than name his appointee as the news of MacLaughlin's elevation broke Governor Perpich instead, announced only that he would appoint a woman.

 Perpich knew that the first woman appointed would have many challengers who wanted a seat on the Supreme Court.
 If she were defeated, he would then have squandered the power to shape the bench.
-Another unpredictable populist governor, Jerry Brown of California, had appointed a woman, Rose Bird, as the first woman and the first chief justice of the California Supreme Court in February of 1977.
-Bird just barely held her seat in 1978 but subsequently lost a retention election in a vicious campaign.
+Another unpredictable populist governor, Jerry Brown of California, had appointed a woman, Rose Bird, as the first woman and the first chief justice of the California Supreme Court in February 1977.
+Bird just barely held her seat in 1978 but subsequently lost a retention election in a hard-fought campaign.
 Carol Connolly promised the governor that she would manage Wahl’s campaign.
-If Wahl lost, future governors might it conclude it was too risky to appoint a woman.
+If Wahl lost, future governors might conclude it was too risky to appoint a woman.